-The utility score and change from baseline in the utility score will be summarized for each time point at which the instrument is given for the ITT population.
-In addition, the change from baseline to the best utility score reported during treatment, defined as the maximum utility score reported between Cycle 2 Day 1through the end of treatment visit, will be presented.
+The utility score, change from baseline in the utility score will be summarized for every time point at which the instrument is given for the ITT population.
+In addition, the change from baseline to the best utility score reported during treatment, including the end of treatment visit, will be presented.
 Finally, the change from baseline to the last utility score, defined as the utility score at the end of treatment visit or the last reported overall score before clinical cutoff for subjects who have not had an end of treatment visit will be presented.

-Summaries of the VAS results and the change from baseline will be presented for every time point at which the instrument is given.
-In addition, the change from baseline to the best utility score reported during treatment, defined as the maximum VAS reported between Cycle 2 Day 1through the end of treatment visit, will be presented.
-Finally, the change from baseline to the last reported overall score, either at the end of treatment visit or the last reported overall score before clinical cutoff for subjects who have not had an end of treatment visit will be presented.
+Summaries of the VAS results and the change and percent change from baseline will be presented for every time point at which the instrument is given.
+In addition, the change from baseline to the last reported overall score, either at the end of treatment visit or the last reported overall score before clinical cutoff for subjects who have not had an end of treatment visit will be presented.

-Statistical comparisons will be made between the treatment arms for change from baseline to the best and last utility score and VAS using analysis of covariance.
-Histology (squamous cell carcinoma versus non-squamous cell carcinoma) and ECOG status (0 versus 1) at screening will be the covariates.
+Statistical comparisons will be made between the treatment arms for change from baseline to last administration in utility score and VAS scores using analysis of covariance.
+Histology (squamous cell carcinoma versus non-squamous cell carcinoma) and ECOG status (0 versus 1) at baseline will be the covariates.